Zer0dot/v2-migrator/README.md

 ## Instructions
 If you *choose* to use my migrator, please make sure you stick to the following steps.
 Remember, the code is unaudited and, despite my best efforts to make it as hard as possible to lose funds, I can't guarantee anything.
-This is DeFi, you need to know what you're doing!
+This is the wild west of DeFi, you need to know what you're doing!

 There are essentially 3 steps you need to take to migrate: